tscircuit/fake-anthropic/README.md

      return ctx.json(response);
    });
    ```

-## Effective testing strategies

-Here are some effective testing strategies to consider when using `fake-anthropic`:

-* Use snapshot testing to ensure that the responses from the fake Anthropic API match the expected output.
-This can help you catch any unexpected changes in the API responses.
-* Isolate your tests by using a separate test database for each test run.
-This can help you avoid conflicts and ensure that your tests are independent of each other.
-* Use middleware to inject dependencies, such as the database client, into your test context.
-This can help you keep your tests clean and maintainable.
-* Mock external services to simulate different scenarios and edge cases.
-This can help you test your application's behavior under various conditions.

 > [!NOTE]
 >
 > For more information on effective testing strategies, refer to the blog post: [Talking to External Services](https://seve.blog/p/a-simple-pattern-for-api-testing?open=false#%C2%A7talking-to-external-services-spoiler-use-fakes).